openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Step 6: Send the Event
 ~~~~~~~~~~~~~~~~~~~~~~~

 After defining the event, you should trigger the event in the places we identified in the triggering logic.
 In our example, we identified that the event should be triggered when a user enrolls in a course so it should be triggered when the enrollment process completes successfully independent of the method of enrollment used.
-Therefore, we should trigger the event in the ``enroll`` method in the enrollment model in the LMS services.
+Therefore, we should trigger the event in the ``enroll`` method in the enrollment model in the LMS service when the enrollment process completes successfully, i.e., at the end of the method.

 Here is how the integration could look like: